 Applying for admission to Bluffton as a transfer student is easy.
 A dedicated admissions transfer coordinator will work individually with you throughout the application process.

-To be considered for admission, transfer students must have 12 transferable credit hours and a minimum of a 2.0 GPA, and maintained at least a C average or better in all college-level work.
-In addition, students must be in good academic standing, eligible to return and met all previous financial obligations at any previous institution.
-Students with less than 12 transferable credit hours may still be considered under special circumstances.
+To be considered for admission, transfer students must have 12 transferable credit hours and a minimum of a 2.0 GPA on a 4.0 scale.
+Some degree programs require a higher GPA.
+Students with less than 12 transferable credit hours may be considered under special circumstances.

 To complete the admissions process we ask for the following:

 - Online application